AgentScript-AI/agentscript/README.md

 1. AgentScript prompts LLM to genarate JS code
 1. Code it not executed directly but parsed into an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)
 1. [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) is executed in a dedicated, safe runtime (interpreter). \
-   No sandbox is needed - the generated code is not really running in Node.
+   No sandbox is needed - the generated code is not running directly in Node.
 1. Execution can be paused, serialized into a database and resumed later. \
    (like when a tool call requires human interaction or approval).